tmichniewski/MiniSpark/README.md

 val result: DataFrame = c(b(a(df)))
 ```

-Instead, we would like to use it in more natural way, like in the pseudocode code below:
+Instead, we would like to use them in more natural way, like in the pseudocode code below:

 ```scala
 df next a next b next c